 Here are the Top 10 Summer Tips for Seniors:

-3. Cut Out Caffeine – Everyone enjoys a good cup of joe or glass of sweet tea.
-However during summer months, it might be best to kick it to the curb.
+Cut Out Caffeine – Everyone enjoys a good cup of joe or a glass of sweet tea.
+However, during the summer months, it might be best to kick it to the curb.
 That’s because the caffeine in these beverages acts as a diuretic, which takes away the needed liquids from your body to stay hydrated.

 Do you have any tips you’d add to the list?
 Leave us a comment below!

 Follow us on social media (Facebook, Twitter, LinkedIn, Pinterest, Instagram).
 Also, to find more useful information on senior living, visit https://www.seniorly.com/blog/.